tom-smith-okta/okta-api-center/readme.md

 ```

 ## How it works
-When the API Center application launches, it looks for a config file:
+When the API Center application launches, it looks for its config settings in the environment.

-`/config/instances/app_settings.json`

-This file stores the settings that the app needs to work properly.

-To create this file, copy and rename the file

-`/config/templates/app_settings_template.json`

-To get the values for the app_settings file, follow the instructions for your particular API gateway, available in the /gateways folder.
+To establish the values for the app, follow the instructions for your particular API gateway, available in the /gateways folder.

 To launch the app